Algebraic cycles on quadric sections of cubics in P^4 under the action of symplectomorphisms: Introduction

-In the second part of the paper we deal with the induced action of the involution $\tau $ on the second Chow group of a $\tau $-invariant cubic $\bcC $ in $\PR ^4$.
+In the second part we deal with the induced action of the involution $\tau $ on the second Chow group of a $\tau $-invariant cubic hypersurface $\bcC $ in $\PR ^4$.
 Our approach is based on the following geometric idea.
 The set of fixed points of the involution $\tau $ is a union of a line $l_{\tau }$ and a plane $\Pi _{\tau }$ in $\PR ^4$.
 Projecting $\bcC $ from $l_{\tau }$ onto the plane $\Pi _{\tau }$ we observe that the corresponding discriminant curve splits into a conic $C_2$ and a cubic $C_3$ in $\Pi _{\tau }$.
-Following \cite{Shokurov}, we construct an isogeny from the direct product of two Prymians $\bcP _2$ and $\bcP _3$, corresponding to the double covers of $C_2$ and $C_3$ respectively, onto the generalized Prymian $\bcP $ associated to the double cover of the whole discriminant curve $C_2\cup C_3$.
+Following \cite{Shokurov}, we construct an isogeny from the generalized Prymian $\bcP $ associated to the double cover of the whole discriminant curve $C_2\cup C_3$ onto the direct product of two Prymians $\bcP _2$ and $\bcP _3$, corresponding to the double covers of $C_2$ and $C_3$ respectively.
 An enjoyable thing here is that the involution $\tau $ induces the identity action on $\bcP _3$, and it is the multiplication by $-1$ on $\bcP _2$.
-This gives a complete description of the induced action of the involution $\tau $ on $\bcP $, on the continuous part in the second Chow group $CH^2(\bcC )$ of the cubic $\bcC $, as well as on the Hodge pieces of its third cohomology group $H^3(\bcC ,\CC )$.
-In particular, the action on the subgroup in $CH^2(\bcC )$ corresponding to $\bcP _3$ is the identity, and the action on the subgroup corresponding to $\bcP _2$ is the multiplication by $-1$.
-Pulling back algebraic cycles to the generic fibre of a pencil of quadrics containing the cone over the conic $C_2$ with vertex $l_{\tau }$, we will see that those algebraic cycles which correspond to $\bcP _2$ vanish in the Chow group of the generic fibre.
+This gives a complete description of the induced action of the involution $\tau $ on $\bcP $, on the continuous part $A^2(\bcC )$ in the second Chow group of the cubic $\bcC $, as well as on the Hodge pieces of its third cohomology group $H^3(\bcC ,\CC )$.
+In particular, the action on the subgroup in $A^2(\bcC )$ corresponding to $\bcP _3$ is the identity, and the action on the subgroup corresponding to $\bcP _2$ is the multiplication by $-1$ (Theorem \ref{cubic action}).
+Pulling back algebraic cycles to the generic fibre of a pencil of quadrics sections we will see that those algebraic cycles which correspond to $\bcP _2$ vanish in the Chow group of the generic fibre.

-In dimension one we study the action of the involution $\tau $ on the Jacobian of the base locus of a general pencil of $\tau $-invariant quadrics on $\bcC $.
-The Jacobian consists of two components of dimension $6$ and $7$, one of which is $\tau $-invariant and the $\tau $-action on the second component is the multiplication by $-1$.

-We conclude the paper by discussing the geometry of the quotient of the intersection of $\tau $-invariant quadrics and cubics in $\PR ^4$ by the action of the involution $\tau $.
-Such quotients are singular surfaces in $\PR ^1\times \PR ^2$, which are elliptic pencils with the induced $\tau $-action coming from the action on the base $\PR ^1$.
+In a sense, this gives a geometrical reflection, in terms of split discriminant curves and corresponding Prymians, of the behaviour of codimension $2$ algebraic cycles predicted by the Bloch-Beilinson conjectures.